Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

 #### AWS Ecosystem

-* Please note that we are not required to use all of these services.
-But it is available to meet future business demands.
+* Please note that we are not required to use all of AWS services.
+But it is available, if needed, to meet future business demands.
-* Amazon Ecosystem advantage consolidated below:
+* Amazon Ecosystem advantage list consolidated below:

 | AWS Service Name | Usage |
 |--|--|